-The results in the Risk Profile that refer to climate change have been obtained using a climate projection model based on a high emission scenario (SMHI-RCA4 model, grid spacing 0.44° - about 50 km- driven by the ICHEC-EC-EARTH model, RCP 8.5, 2006-2100) [11.12.13]
+The results of the Risk Profile referring to climate change have been obtained using a climate projection model based on a high emission scenario (SMHI-RCA4 model, grid spacing 0.44° - about 50 km- driven by the ICHEC-EC-EARTH model, RCP 8.5, 2006-2100).[11.12.13]

-This study uses a high-resolution model, accurately calibrated on the African domain.
-This allows for a better capture of climate variability, important for assessing extremes.
+This study uses a high-resolution model, accurately calibrated on the African domain, to better capture climate variability, important for assessing extremes.
 Regional model projections were checked for consistency against the full ensemble of available global models in the area.
-The model forecasted changes in temperature and annual precipitation by the end of the century, in line with the range of variability of the global models analyzed in the study by Alder and Hostetler [10].
+The model forecasts changes in temperature and annual precipitation by the end of the century, in line with the range of variability of the global models analyzed in the study by Alder and Hostetler [10]; more specifically projected temperatures are a little below the majority of the results of global models and precipitations are a little above.
+The high emission scenario was maintained as representative of the worst climate change scenario, enabling the analysis of a full range of possible changes.
+However, in this specific case, the regional model predicts a more moderate, though very significant, increase in temperature (about 3.5°C), which is slightly smaller than the majority of the results of global models.
+As regards to annual precipitation at the country level, almost no changes are predicted by the regional model in the far future.